French frigate Amiral Ronarc'h: Design and description

 Her electronic system and sensors consisted of Thales Sea Fire 500 multi-function active electronically scanned array search and track radar, Aquilon integrated communication and identification friend or foe system, SETIS 3.0 combat management system, Kingklip Mark II hull-mounted sonar, CAPTAS-4 towed sonar, Thales SENTINEL electronic support measures suite and CANTO anti-torpedo decoys.

 Amiral Ronarc'h also has a hangar and flight deck at stern and could accommodate one SDAM UAV and one NH90 or Guépard Marine (H160M) helicopter equipped with MU90 torpedoes and dipping sonar, air-to-surface missiles, and/or heavy machine gun.
-The frigates also carries two rigid-hull inflatable boats for patrolling or for Special Forces purpose.
+The frigate also carries two rigid-hull inflatable boats for patrolling or for Special Forces purpose.

 Construction and career

 The construction of the ship was started with the first steel cutting ceremony at the Naval Group shipyard in Lorient on 24 October 2019.
 Her keel was laid down on 17 December 2021.
 Amiral Ronarc'h was ceremonially launched on 7 November 2022.
 The ship was partially launched by flooding her construction dock.
 The frigate was later towed by tugboats to the outfitting pier on the bank of Scorff River.
+It had been planned to commission Amiral Ronarc'h in 2024.
+However, delays in her fitting out and the start of sea trials pushed back her delivery into 2025.
+She began her sea trials in October 2024.
+In September 2025, the frigate departed the Lorient shipyard for delivery at her home port at Brest.
+She was expected to undertake a long-term deployment as part of her workup period in early 2026 and then be commissioned toward the middle of the year.